kemitchell/blockchain-commons-patron-agreement/terms.md

 # Disclaimer

-!!! _Blockchain Commons_ makes only the guarantees in [Guarantees](#guarantees).
-Otherwise, _Blockchain Commons_ provides the _New Intellectual Property_ and all work product "as is", without any warranty whatsoever.
+!!! _Blockchain Commons_ makes only the guarantees in [Blockchain Commons' Obligations](#blockchain-commons-obligations).
+Otherwise, _Blockchain Commons_ provides work under this agreement "as is", without any warranty whatsoever.

 # Limit on Liability